TharunA777/AR-ARKTECHT-APP/README.md

    - Andorid Phone must have ARCORE support by GOOGLE, use this [Link](https://developers.google.com/ar/devices) to check if your device is supported.

 ## How to USE
+Sure, here's an enhanced version of the instructions:

+---

+### How to Use

+1. **Prepare the Marker Images**:
-- use Marker images provided in the repository.
+   - Locate the marker images in the repository.
-- Either take a printout of those images or use a mobile or laptop screen to display the marker images.
+   - You can either print these images or display them on a mobile or laptop screen.

+2. **Scan the Marker Images**:
-- First Scan those images use auto-detect feature to know which blue print belongs to which building (3D Model).
+   - Use the auto-detect feature to identify which blueprint corresponds to which 3D building model.

+3. **Identify the Building**:
-- Once you identify the building, choose the specific building and scan it with its appropriate blue print.
+   - Once identified, select the specific building and scan its corresponding blueprint.

+4. **Activate AR Portal**:
+   - Click on the ARPORTAL button.
-- Now you will get an ARPORTAL button, click on it and steadly scan the wide spacious ground, once the square mark appears on screen, click on it.
+   - Steadily scan the wide, spacious ground.
+   - When a square marker appears on the screen, click on it.

+5. **Experience the Virtual Building**:
-- Now a Large virtual building will displayed on the ground, take a walk through it.
-Enjoy!!!
+   - A large virtual building will be displayed on the ground.
+   - Take a walk through it and enjoy the immersive experience!

+---

 ## Table of Contents